-In the United States common term for low-alcohol and alcoholic Beverages.
-The origin lies in the 1819 adopted by the 18th Amendment, which in the so-called "National Prohibition Act" all drinks with more than 0.5% alcohol content as "intoxicating beverages" defined as: The act defined intoxicating liquor as any beverage containing more than 0.5% alcohol by volume and supersedes all existing prohibition laws in effect.
-This was the basis for the valid from 1920 to 1933 prohibition (Prohibition).
+In the United States Common term for low-alcohol and alcoholic Beverages.
+The origin is in the 18th constitutional amendment passed in 1919, which in the so-called "National Prohibition Act" all drinks with more than 0.5% alcohol content defined as "intoxicating drinks": The act defined intoxicating liquor as any beverage containing more than 0.5% alcohol by volume and superseded all existing prohibition laws in effect in states that had such legislation.
+This was the basis for the one valid from 1920 to 1933 prohibition (Prohibition).